glycerine/rbook/README.md

 is then rendered in the browser with a beige background and `###` in front of each line.

+[1] In the above example, the user does not type the '+' signs.
+They are automatically added by the R REPL after the user presses enter in the middle of a string literal, to indicate that a multi-line string is being typed.

 The example above could equally have been done with single quotes, since those also delimit string